Alila Purnama Review: Dragons, Diving and Luxury

 Flying to Komodo Island

-Our voyage starts with a 95-minute prop flight from the island of Bali over a sprinkling of velvety green islands, ringed by different shades of turquoise ocean.
+Our six-night trip starts with a 95-minute prop flight from the island of Bali, giving us delightful views below of velvety green islands, ringed by different shades of turquoise ocean.

-Indonesia is a vast archipelago of over 17,000 islands (1,000 inhabited), so we’ll only be sailing Komodo and a few other select islands.
+Indonesia is a vast archipelago of over 17,000 islands (1,000 inhabited), so weโll only be sailing Komodo, Flores, Rinca and a few other select Indonesian islands.

 Up first?
 Surrendering our shoes and sandals.

-Going barefoot is the rule sailing Indonesia on this ultra-luxury Komodo liveaboard.
+Going barefoot is the rule on this ultra-luxury yacht.

 Later, the certified scuba divers among us suit up for an easy reef dive, surfacing at sunset beneath an apricot sky.

-The Alila Purnama has its own fully licensed PADI dive center onboard catering to beginner and expert divers.
+The Alila Purnama has its own fully licensed PADI dive center onboard, catering to both beginner and expert divers.

 All the diving in Komodo we could possibly want is included.